 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

-Can You Use Body Wash as a Shampoo?
+Can You Use Shampoo as Body Wash?

 Unless the product specifically states that it's both a body wash and shampoo, it’s best not to use it in your hair.
 And we still recommend keeping those two products separate.

 Can You Use Body Wash on Your Face?

-Choose a Natural Body Wash for Healthier Skin
+Puracy: A Natural Body Wash for Healthier Skin